Protect Those Precious Plants During Heat Waves

 Wind be an huge instigator in drying out soil and plants.
 Create a windbreak with a fence or hedge.
 Be sure that it still allows for some air flow as to not create a heat trap.

+There are many ways you can create shade in your garden landscape.
+One way is with shade cloth.
 If you have some hot spots in your garden, simply place shade cloth over your precious plants and this will help protect them during high temperatures.
 Shade cloth protects plants from the sun, pests and wind.
 Lighter fabrics are draped directly on crops while heavier fabrics are used along with a hook system.

 If you have questions about these products or additional measures you can take to protect your garden during warmer months, stop by your local SummerWinds Nursery to speak with one of our Trusted Garden Advisors!